riverrun/genxword/README.rst

 Description
 -----------

 Genxword is a crossword generator written in Python.
-It works with Python 2.7 and Python 3.

 When you install genxword, you will have two programs, `genxword-gtk <https://github.com/riverrun/genxword/wiki/genxword-gtk>`_,